mongodb/specifications/source/initial-dns-seedlist-discovery/tests/README.rst

 - ``uri``: a mongodb+srv connection string
 - ``seeds``: the expected set of initial seeds discovered from the SRV record
 - ``hosts``: the discovered topology's list of hosts once SDAM completes a scan
+- ``options``: the parsed connection string options as discovered from URI and TXT records

 For each file, create MongoClient initialized with the mongodb+srv connection string.
-You SHOULD verify the client's initial seed list matches the list of seeds.
-You MUST verify the set of ServerDescriptions in the client's TopologyDescription eventually matches the list of hosts.
+You SHOULD verify that the client's initial seed list matches the list of seeds.
+You MUST verify that the set of ServerDescriptions in the client's TopologyDescription eventually matches the list of hosts.
+You MUST verify that the set of Connection String Options matches the client's parsed set.